pypy/pypy/pypy/doc/extradoc.rst

 * `Automatic generation of JIT compilers for dynamic languages in .NET`_,
   D. Ancona, C.F.
 Bolz, A. Cuni and A. Rigo

-* `EU Reports`_: a list of all the reports we produced until 2007 for the European Union sponsored part of PyPy.
+* :doc:`EU Reports <index-report>`: a list of all the reports we produced until 2007 for the European Union sponsored part of PyPy.
 Notably, it includes:

 * `Core Object Optimization Results`_, PyPy Team